mattjaybe/SillyTavern-EchoText/README.md

 Injection uses organic jitter to keep things natural — pinned memories always appear, while unpinned ones rotate on a cooldown so the character isn't mechanically repeating the same reference every message.

-EchoText also **auto-detects** potential memory candidates in your messages and highlights them as subtle prompts for saving.
+EchoText **auto-detects** potential memory candidates in your messages and highlights them as subtle prompts for saving.
+However, you can add memories manually in Settings > Memory.

 </details>